 A heartwarming story of two army vets who met while in Afganistan and denied their feelings for the sake of not compromising the rest of their deployment.
 Here’s their love story, through their eyes.

-We were long distance for about 15 months upon our return.
+We were long distance for about fifteen months upon our return.
 Those were wonderful and trying times.
-We had time to get to know each other in a different way.
+We had time to get to know each other differently.
 We only fell for each other more and became more desperate to end the separation.
 On New Year’s Day 2017, Bella asked me to marry her.
 We counted down the months until I could move to be with her.
 I moved in September and in October we got married.
 She will forever be my beautiful bride.

 Donuts Avon Donuts

 H&MU Salon Skye, Patricia Ast